Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Commands.md

     ```

 ## The "Get Help" Commands
-- The "Get Help" commands are helpful when you want to have a quick look at a command or you want to discern the specific of what a command can do.
+- The "Get Help" commands are useful when you want to quickly learn about a command or understand its specific functionalities.
 - <code>type</code>
     - The 'type' command provides information on a name and how it is interpreted in the shell.
     - It is able to distinguish alias, built-in command, external command, shell function, hashed command or a reserved word.